ozenEEE/UKF_19FCOIL/README.md

 4. Python scripts used to perform and analyze FDTD simulations

+5. 3D model files for the coil housing.

 Please cite our paper if you benefit from it or just inspired by these tools:
-Özen AC, et al. Scalable and Modular 8-Channel Transmit and 8-Channel Flexible Receive Coil Array for 19F-MRI of Large Animals.
+Özen AC, Spreter F, Schimpf W, et al. Scalable and Modular 8-Channel Transmit and 8-Channel Flexible Receive Coil Array for 19F-MRI of Large Animals.
 Magn.
 Reson.
 Med.
-Under revision.
-2022
+2022; 1-14. doi:10.1002/mrm.29490